 This depends.
 Unless you've specifically requested it as part of your policy, then the funds won't be initially available to your loved ones.
 This is due to payouts being delayed by questions around the cause of death, and other times insurance providers are too slow to send payments before a funeral is organised.

 This one's easy!
-Click here to get yourself a free insurance quote.
+Click the button bellow to get yourself a free insurance quote.

 Life insurance is a type of insurance policy that pays out a lump sum of money to your family & dependents in the event of your death.

 Life insurance is one of the most generous things you'll ever purchase.
 By purchasing a life plan, you can make sure that the people you love the most are well looked after should the worst happen.

 There are three main types of life insurance cover - these are:

 Level term insurance policies pay out if you die within a fixed timeframe which you choose up front.
 Premiums and pay-out stay the same, regardless of whether you die on the first day, or the last day of the policy.